Health Informatics

 • Develop procurement plans and assess project contracts

-Certificate in Health Informatics with a Concentration in Health Data Informatics and Analytics
+Graduate Certificate in Health Informatics with a Concentration in Health Data Informatics and Analytics

-The Health Data Informatics and Analytics certificate is offered completely online to meet the needs of busy adults.
+The Health Data Informatics and Analytics certificate is offered online or on-campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.
 This certificate is designed for three principal types of students.
 This certificate is appropriate for individuals in the health data informatics or analytics field who are currently working beyond their skillset capacity.
 This certificate seeks to match their skills to the competencies they would like to acquire.
 These students will benefit from instruction on theory and validation of their on-the-job experiences.
 Students will also gain additional skills and knowledge in healthcare management through elective coursework.
 Alternatively, this certificate is appropriate for those who are ready to move to a managerial position and may need a new skillset to make this conversion.
 Additionally, this certificate is appropriate for individuals with solid business skills looking to transition from another industry into the health industry or healthcare but need support for the move.
 This certificate will aid in the transition to a health data informatics and analytics position within the healthcare or health industry.
 To this end, the certificate curriculum is aligned with AHIMA, CAHIIM and HIMSS certification specific core objectives and is accredited by HIMSS.
 This certificate focuses on three concentrated areas of development.
 First, students develop a solid base of knowledge about the healthcare delivery in the U.S. within the framework of the "4 Ps": Patients/People, Providers, Payors, and Population.
 This framework allows students to understand both informatics and analytics related to the process of transforming data into information, knowledge, and then insight (DIKI) along the broad scope that exists in health industry and U.S. healthcare today.
 Second, students will compare and contrast the similarities and differences between asking and answering research and business questions.
 Third, students will learn how to collaborate, organize projects, and formulate real-life solutions to existing healthcare industry issues.

-Certificate in Health Informatics with a Concentration in Digital Health
+Graduate Certificate in Health Informatics with a Concentration in Digital Health

-Certificate in Health Informatics with a Concentration in Health Data Science
+Graduate Certificate in Health Informatics with a Concentration in Health Data Science

+The Health Data Science graduate certificate is offered completely online to meet the needs of busy adults.
 In this certificate program accredited by HIMSS, students will learn to leverage health data science tools and applications to achieve business and research outcomes within the health sector.
 Students will work with real hands-on data science projects using deidentified data from a curated health data repository built with industry partners.
 Students will learn to optimize data to support evidence- and value-based results and enhance their knowledge in analytics, data science, and machine learning.

 Specialized Graduate Certificate in Health Data Informatics and Analytics